-Clare has been a radio broadcaster for BBC Radio 2 since 2005 and presents her own live 2 hour show for BBC Radio 2 every Sunday night.
+Clare has been a radio broadcaster since 2005 and presents her own show for Jazz FM every Sunday night.
+She previously presented her own show for many years on BBC Radio 2.

 Clare has recorded and released 15 critically acclaimed albums including ‘Don’t Talk’ for Sony Jazz that reached the UK top 20 as well as collaborating with Sir Van Morrison on his album ‘Duets: Reworking the Catalogue’ resulting in the A listed Radio single ‘Carrying A Torch’.